-On this day in 1974, University of Washington student Lynda Ann Healy disappears from her apartment and is killed by Ted Bundy.
+On February 1, 1974, University of Washington student Lynda Ann Healy disappears from her apartment and is killed by Ted Bundy.
 The murder marked Bundy’s entry into the ranks of serial killers as he had recently attacked his first victim, Sharon Clarke, in her Seattle home.
 By the time he was finally captured on April 27, 1979, Bundy had become America’s most famous serial killer.

 By the fall of1974, the disappearances of young women stopped in Washington and started in Utah after Bundy enrolled in law school in Salt Lake City.
 He later expanded his area of attack to Colorado and, on August 16, 1975, was arrested by police as he prowled a neighborhood in his Volkswagen.